 We recently co-hosted a webinar with Environmental Defence, to explain exactly why COA is so important, and to solicit feedback to inform submissions during the public comment period.
 You can learn more about the purpose and content of the new draft COA by listening to the webinar: https://www.youtube.com/watch?time_continue=512&v=p7q5qb_221M

 CELA has also conducted an initial review of the draft agreement.
 We are encouraged to see that the governments are prioritizing the reduction of plastic pollution, managing the impacts of road salt use, and addressing nutrient loading to Lake Ontario.
 Their increased commitment on areas of concern is also key to improving ecosystem health.
-For more detail on our recommendations, see our COA collection on our website.

 We would like to see the upcoming COA delve deeper in a number of areas.
 In particular, we would like to see the agreement include: